Cyril-Meyer/DGMM2022-RRPR-CTAISegmentationCNN/README.md

 ```

 If you are using the same version of Python, you should have the same
-packages installed as in requirements.txt
+packages installed as in `requirements.txt`.
+This file is not made to be used to
+install the requirements, only to check them (result of `pip freeze`).
 If you have problems, check that you have the same libraries installed
-as in the requirements.txt file
+as in the `requirements.txt` file.
 *Note: if you cannot get TensorFlow 2, check that you correctly updated pip.*

 ### Pre process the data
-*Note: all the preprocessing scripts use fixed path and no arguments.*
+*Note: all the preprocessing scripts use fixed path and no arguments.
+If you want to use theses processing on your own images, edit the files to change
+the used paths*

 1. Low pass filter (9x9 mean filter) on the image slices